SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

     3. Next, you will need to set the project that we just created as the default project0.
 In your web browser under project info, you should be able to see the `Project ID` belonging to your `dtumlops` project.
-Copy this and type he following command in a terminal
+Copy this and type the following command in a terminal:

         ```bash
         gcloud config set project <project-id>